Cat Insurance

 Decide if you need add-ons

-Cat insurers offer optional add-ons that cover specific situations or routine care.
+Cat insurers offer optional add-ons that cover certain situations or routine care.
 Wellness plans reimburse vaccines, annual exams and dental cleanings for $10 to $25 more per month, but rarely break even; you'll pay $120 to $300 yearly for similar reimbursement amounts.
 Exam fee coverage adds $5 to $10 monthly and pays the $50 to $100 vet visit fee each time you file a claim, which adds up if your cat needs frequent care.

 Cat Insurance: Next Steps